 Solutions are being developed, and we can already see some large accounts setting up blockchain-type systems to fulfil this function.

-In this context, the interest of a collaborative platform allowing a company to simply request data directly from its suppliers becomes obvious.
+Against this backdrop, the benefits of a collaborative carbon footprint platform that simply allows a company to request data directly from its suppliers becomes obvious.

 Conclusion